Talos-Sentries101/Basic-Pytorch/README.md

-Ai module for playing snake. ttained eith epoch osseles functon and snake itself is weitten in pygame.
-The module can also plot tge functions if required.
+Ai module for playing snake. trained with epoch losseles functon and snake itself is written in pygame.
+The module can also plot the functions if required with the devstion frkm the standard value as needed.